Robicus/gse-study/IDS and Traffic Analysis Domain/Analyze Traffic/analyze_traffic.md

 ```
 rwfilter <file.silk> --protocol=1,6,17 --fail=stdout | rwfilter --inut-pipe=stdin --saddress=<ip address> --pass=stdout
 ```
-*Note - The method to filter out specific traffic, is created by directly filtering for this traffic and to print out everything that DIDNOT match "--fail==stdout', then pipe all of that traffic into a new rwfilter using "--input-pipe=stdin" and specifying the new filter you wish to select.
+*Note - The method to filter out specific traffic, is created by directly filtering for this traffic and to print out everything that DID NOT match "--fail==stdout', then pipe all of that traffic into a new rwfilter using "--input-pipe=stdin" and specifying the new filter you wish to select.

 Print the flows which match a filter to the screen: